redaezziani/scrape-data-store-jolt/readme.md

 ## Usage

 The scraper script can be run manually or scheduled to run at specific intervals.
 You can customize the script to scrape data from different e-commerce websites by modifying the scraping logic.

+## Note
+- The script not working if you dont have the : https://github.com/redaezziani/Jolt-store
+- The script is not working if you dont have the laravel api to store the data

 ## License